Team-01-DAMG-7245/pe-dashboard-ai50-v2/src/lab9/evaluation_output/captions_rag.md

 - Funding and investor profile information is not disclosed.
 - Growth momentum details are not disclosed.
 - Visibility and market sentiment specifics beyond the company's claims are not disclosed.
-- Risks and challenges associated with the business are not disclosed.
+- Risks and challenges faced by the company are not disclosed.
 - Outlook for future growth or strategic direction is not disclosed.